anamichelch/berries-pokeapi/README.md

 # Caching
 This API uses caching to reduce the number of requests to the external API and to speed up responses.
 The cache lasts for 2 minutes.

+# Note on Response Times

+When the server on Render.com is not in active use, it may enter a "sleep mode" to conserve resources.
+As a result, the first request after a period of inactivity may take longer to receive a response as the server needs to "wake up".

+Once the server is active again, subsequent requests will be processed faster.
+This is normal behavior and should be taken into account when using the API.